tommyzhng/person-tracking-drone/README.md

 ## Key Functionalities and Features

-* Able to detect and follow a person using Tensorflow Lite & the ssd-mobilenet-v1 model.
+* Drone detects and follows a person using Tensorflow Lite with the ssd-mobilenet-v1 model.
-* Smoothly determines how much correction is needed by utilizing two PID controllers.
+* Utilizes two PID controllers to smoothly determine error correction.
-* Code can run on bare Raspberry Pi 4b (no accelerator!) while achieving speeds of ~20fps by integrating C++ code for object detection.
+* Code runs on a bare Raspberry Pi 4b (no accelerator!) while achieving speeds of ~20fps by integrating C++ code for object detection.

 ## Explanation of Project